What is the Westcott Vegetable Club?

 Where is the food from?

-The club is a program of Hundred Bears Farm, based in Syracuse but growing on land in Oswego County.
-Most of the food is from our farm, with select other produce sourced from local partner farms.
-Grindstone is USDA certified organic and all of the produce for sale through the Westcott Vegetable Club is grown within organic standards.
+The Vegetable Club sells food from a network of farms in Central New York.
+Most of the food is from our small farm in Cato, NY, with select other produce sourced from local partner farms.
+All of the produce for sale through the Westcott Vegetable Club is grown within organic standards.